 Due to the impact that the Level 4 lockdown has had in preventing many students from being able to gather data, HealtheX 2020 will accept methodology-based or project proposal style abstracts and presentation where a results section is not required.
 In these cases, the following criteria still apply (excluding the need for a 'Results' sub-heading).

 - The body of the abstract should be no more than 250 words.

 - You do not need to add your title as it will be included in the application form.

 - Abbreviations and acronyms should be explained before further use within the abstract.

-Students from the FMHS who wish to enter the University-wide Exposure competition are required to first enter HealtheX.
+Doctoral and Masters students from FMHS who wish to enter the SGS research showcase are required to first enter HealtheX.